cdisc-org/DataExchange-ODM-LinkML/docs/CodeListItem.md

       range: (Yes)'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
-    alias: Other
+    alias: other
     owner: CodeListItem
     domain_of:
     - ItemRef
     - CodeListItem
     range: YesOnly
-  OrderNumber:
+  orderNumber:
-    name: OrderNumber
+    name: orderNumber
     description: Ordering on the CodeListItems (within a containing CodeListItem) for use whenever a list of Items is presented to a user.
 The ordering does not imply anything about event scheduling, time ordering, or data correctness.